Safecast/bitstore.js/README.md

 Realistically, you probably don't want to make the client download more than a couple MB of tiles to index.
 But the indices are cached, so if you have a consistent userbase, you can be more aggressive as the indices will only be created once.

 ##How should I use the lazy loading modes?
 As not lazily as possible.
 I prefer to stick the loading costs up front.
-With multithreading enabled, web workers will oversubscribe concurrent HTTP connections whichis a very efficient way to maximize data transfer efficiency.
+With multithreading enabled, web workers will oversubscribe concurrent HTTP connections which is a very efficient way to maximize data transfer efficiency.
 Users don't tend to immediately pan the map, so you get at least a couple seconds of this.

 The full lazy load model doesn't work with multithreading, blocks on the main thread, suffers from cache misses until the async HTTP GETs go through, and in general makes using the map less pleasant.